Azure/terraform/provider/CONTRIBUTE.md

 ### Specific requirements for Windows users

 If you are running Windows, then you need to install Git Bash and Make for Windows.
-Check the dedicated section on Terraform on Azure repository [here](https://github.com/terraform-providers/terraform-provider-azurerm#developer-requirements).
+Check the dedicated section on Terraform on Azure repository [terraform developer requirements](https://github.com/terraform-providers/terraform-provider-azurerm#developer-requirements).

 ## Get the sources